efatmae/efatmae.github.io/_pages/research.md

 ---

 {% include base_path %}
-<p>I’m interested in social science computing.
-In particular, using ML and NLP to explore the opportunities and threats of social media. </p>

 I'm interested in exploring the opportunities and threats social media.
 In particular, detecting ccyberbullying/hate speech, mental health problems and echo chamber environments.